Ontraport/PilotPress/readme.txt

 == Upgrade Notice ==

+= 1.8.6 =
+* Convert Tracking script to use the one served by our CDN... improves speed

 = 1.8.5 =
 * Fixed various notices and added custom filters to override routeable pages returned by PilotPress